top of page

 Bulahdelah Mountain Aboriginal Place is situated within the picturesque confines of Bulahdelah State Forest, positioned to the east of the township of Bulahdelah in New South Wales, Australia.

 This area is not merely a geographical location; it holds profound significance as an Aboriginal Place, a designation that acknowledges the rich cultural, spiritual, and historical importance of the land to the Worimi people, who are the Traditional Owners of this territory.
-The Worimi people have a deep-rooted connection to this land that spans thousands of years, and their heritage is intricately linked to the natural landscape of Bulahdelah Mountain.

 As I embarked on my walk through this serene forest, I found myself immersed in contemplation, pondering what life must have been like in this very area approximately 4,000 years ago.
 The landscape, rich with flora and fauna, would have provided the Worimi people with sustenance and shelter.
-I could envision the land carers, skilled in their understanding of the environment, moving gracefully through the dense underbrush, foraging for food, and engaging in traditional practices that have been passed down through generations.

 Bulahdelah Mountain Aboriginal Place - steps in forest